viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

    Enabling data capture here will allow you to view the saved images in the Viam app and allow you to easily tag them and train your own machine learning model.
    You can leave the default directory as is.
    This is where your captured data is stored on-robot.
-   By default, it saves it to the <file>~/.viam/capture</file> directory on your robot.
+   By default, it saves it to the <file>~/.viam/capture</file> directory on your machine.

 ![The data management service configured with the name pet-data.](/tutorials/pet-treat-dispenser/app-service-data-management.png)